New Client Info

 - It is important to arrive on time for your lessons.
 When you are late, often other people and horses are standing around waiting for you.
 Once your child can tack up on their own, we even suggest arriving 10 minutes early so they can make the most out of their lesson.

 - We reserve the right to cancel the lesson after lateness exceeds 20 minutes.

-- If you must cancel a lesson, please call and let us know at least 24 hours ahead of time whenever possible, so that we can offer that time or that horse to someone else.
-Please call or text Paige (713-817-5116) to let us know you will not be coming.
+- We have a 24 hour cancelation policy.
+If you must cancel a lesson, please call and let us know at least 24 hours ahead of time so that we can offer that time or that horse to someone else.
+Please call or text (713-817-5116) to reschedule.

 Tracking your progress: